deoclaw/promptgenerator/README.md

 - Users can interact off-network :white_check_mark:
 - Users can persist saved prompts in a session (no login, only session storage) :x:
 - Users can persist saved prompts with an account :white_check_mark:
+- Actual prompts as opposed to dummy prompts :x:

 ## Scripting To Do List: